Skip to content

 Notes

-• The collect function can be used with numeric and string columns.
+• The collect function can be used with any input whose values can be collected.

-• The result column will have an array type.
+• The result column will have an array type derived from the input expression type.

 Source code in datachain/func/aggregate.py